shaun-wilson/BulkProps-Navisworks-Plugin/README.md

 ### IProcessPropertyValue

 This receives the `PropertyConfig.Value` value from the Editor / XML content (including when it is null or empty), and uses the value to return a formatted value.
 For example, this could be replaced with a class that can use rules to count the amount of child items.

+## Build Guide (Advanced)

+The Debug Build procedure has been configured to write directly into the `C:\Program Files\Autodesk\Navisworks Manage {Version}\Plugins\` folder, and then start Navisworks with a demo model from the SDK.
+You may want to adjust this behaviour to suit your machine (by editing the `BulkProps.csproj` and `BulkProps.csproj.user` files, or via the Visual Studio UI options).
+Alternatively, use the Release Procedure, which simply outputs the plugins files to the local `\bin\` folder.

+To enable development of the plugin on machines that do not have Navisworks Manage installed, the Solution uses a NuGet package to provide References of the Navisworks Manage API.
+The actual package used is not a fixed requirement - it just needs to provide the necessary `Autodesk.*` DLL's.
+These reference DLL's are NOT copied on Build.

+Your Visual Studio environment needs to have the correct .NET Framework installed, as dictacted by the Navisworks Manage API.
+For 2022, the version is 4.8.